jkelley129/IGNIS-OS/README.md

 - Clone the repo with `git clone https://github.com/jkelley129/IGNIS-OS.git && cd IGNIS-OS`
 - Compile and package the project with `make` or `make all`
   - The `Makefile` creates a ignis.iso file in iso/boot/ that is emulated by QEMU
+- If running with a disk image, run `make disks`, `make disk-ata`, or `make disk-nvme`.
+Note that only ATA is working at the moment
-- Run the QEMU emulator with `make run`
+- Run the QEMU emulator with `make run` if not working with disks, else use `make run-full`, `make run-ata`, or `make run-nvme` for your disk

 ## Current Features
 Features in rough chronological order of implementation